zeobviouslyfakeacc/RememberBreakDownItem/README.md

 ## Installation

-1. If you haven't done so already, install the [Mod Loader](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller)
-2. Install the mod automatically by using [WulfMarius's Mod-Installer](https://github.com/WulfMarius/Mod-Installer/releases)

-or

-1. If you haven't done so already, install the [Mod Loader](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller)
+1. If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
 2. Download the latest version of `RememberBreakDownItem.dll` from the [releases page](https://github.com/zeobviouslyfakeacc/RememberBreakDownItem/releases)
 3. Move `RememberBreakDownItem.dll` into the mods folder in your TLD install directory